Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Abstract

 \section{Abstract}

 Electron--molecule collisions play a central role in both natural processes and modern technological applications, particularly in plasma processing.
 Conventional computational strategies such as the R-matrix method have been widely adopted yet encounter significant scaling challenges in treating more complex systems.
 In this work we present a quantum computational approach that utilises the variational quantum eigensolver (VQE) and variations thereof to overcome these limitations.
 We explore a number of methods, including the use of number projection operators and simultaneous optimisation.
-We demonstrate the feasibility of our method on a model problem of electron scattering from the hydrogen molecule.
+We demonstrate the feasibility of our method on a model problem of electron scattering from the hydrogen molecule, with numerical results obtained using a noiseless classical simulator.
 We recover the full spectrum of the Hamiltonian within a chosen symmetry sector.
 Moreover, the optimal circuit parameters directly encode the R-matrix boundary amplitudes needed for subsequent scattering computations.
+To our knowledge, this is the first application of quantum algorithms to electron--molecule scattering, and specifically the first formulation of the R-matrix inner-region problem on a quantum computer.